pmoelgaard/email_address_validation/README.md

 ### Setup

 ```
-@client = ScreenshotLayer::Client.new( [access_key], [secret_keyword] )
+@client = MailboxLayer::Client.new( [access_key] )

 ```

 #### Required Parameters

 ###### access_key
-Your unique key that you can find on the dashboard of your account under the screenshotlayer account.
+Your unique key that you can find on the dashboard of your account under the mailboxlayer account.

-###### secret_key
-A userdefined private key that you can find on the dashboard of your account under the screenshotlayer account, it's used to encrypt parameters to prevent unauthorised usage of your account.

 #### Optional Parameters